DOML-Lang/DOML/doml_formal_spec.md

 - `push` (17) pushes whatever it can 'see', this means that it'll push integer if passed a number without a '.', and push floating point if passed a number with '.', else if it is quoted it'll push string (depending if its single/double) if its 'true/false' it'll push bool.
 So it'll never push object or decimal.
 - `pushvec` (18) pushes an empty static array onto the stack (type is determinent of first type) the parameter corresponds to how large the array is.
   - This also changes all push commands to now rather index the array starting at 0 and working up to the length.
-- `pushmap` (19) pushes an empty hash map/dictionary onto the stack, the parameter corresponds to the capacity of the map/dictionary.
-  - This also changes all push commands to now rather first create a key, then secondly set it (effectively will pop twice in a row till reach capacity).

 Regardless after all values are pushed then the object is pushed and the set function is called.